-The school nursing team works with parents, carers, children and young people of school age providing advice and support on areas such as:
+The School Nursing team works with parents, carers, children and young people providing advice and support on the following:

-- Children with special needs and complex health needs
+- Children with additional needs and complex health needs

 - Alcohol, drugs and smoking